-1 01 ali statisticai ali laryses, commit that the following items are present in the righter legend, table regend, main text, or interious section. n/a Confirmed The exact sample size (n) for each experimental group/condition, given as a discrete number and unit of measurement \boxtimes A stateme ent on whether measurements were taken from distinct samples or whether the same sample was measured repeatedly \boxtimes tical test(s) used AND whether they are one- or two-sided non tests should be described solely by name; describe more complex techniques in the Methods section.
-A descript cion of all covariates tested A descript cion of any assumptions or corrections, such as tests of normality and adjustment for multiple comparisons A full desc cription of the statistical parameters including central tendency (e.g. means) or other basic estimates (e.g. regression coefficient) tion (e.g. standard deviation) or associated estimates of uncertainty (e.g. confidence intervals) For null h ypothesis testing, the test statistic (e.g. F , t , r) with confidence intervals, effect sizes, degrees of freedom and P value noted es as exact values whenever suitable. \boxtimes For Bayes ian analysis, information on the choice of priors and Markov chain Monte Carlo settings For hierar chical and complex designs, identification of the appropriate level for tests and full reporting of outcomes Estimates of effect sizes (e.g. Cohen's d , Pearson's r), indicating how they were calculated I Our web collection on statistics for biologists contains articles on many of the points above.
-So ftware an d code Poli cy information about availability of computer code D ata collection Data and code is available on our github repository, as linked in the text.
-The analysis was done in Python v3.8 and MatLab R2018a.
-D ata analysis Data and code is available on our github repository, as linked in the text.
-The analysis was done in Python v3.8 and MatLab R2018a. , s custom algorithms or software that are central to the research but not yet described in published literature, software must be made available to editors and encourage code deposition in a community repository (e.g. GitHub).
-See the Nature Research guidelines for submitting code & software for further information.
+For all st atistical analyses, confirm that the following items are present in the figure legend, table legend, main text, or Methods section. n/a Coi nfirmed \boxtimes The exact sample size (n) for each experimental group/condition, given as a discrete number and unit of measurement \boxtimes A statement on whether measurements were taken from distinct samples or whether the same sample was measured repeatedly \boxtimes The statistical test(s) used AND whether they are one- or two-sided Only common tests should be described solely by name; describe more complex techniques in the Methods section. \boxtimes A description of all covariates tested \boxtimes A description of any assumptions or corrections, such as tests of normality and adjustment for multiple comparisons A full description of the statistical parameters including central tendency (e.g. means) or other basic estimates (e.g. regression coefficient) AND variation (e.g. standard deviation) or associated estimates of uncertainty (e.g. confidence intervals) For null hypothesis testing, the test statistic (e.g. F , t , r) with confidence intervals, effect sizes, degrees of freedom and P value noted Give P values as exact values whenever suitable. \boxtimes For Bayesian analysis, information on the choice of priors and Markov chain Monte Carlo settings \boxtimes For hierarchical and complex designs, identification of the appropriate level for tests and full reporting of outcomes \boxtimes Estimates of effect sizes (e.g. Cohen's d, Pearson's r), indicating how they were calculated Our web collection on statistics for biologists contains articles on many of the points above.